esmaeil57/downdetect-api/README.md

     ```

+3. Create a `.env` file in the root with the following content

+      ```

-3. Start the development server:
+4. Start the development server:
     ```bash
     node index.js
     ```